Zylann/godot_voxel/doc/source/blocky_terrain.md

 ![Screenshot of several models touching each other sharing a side with the same shape](images/matching_model_sides.webp)

 But if you have a cube touching a slab, the slab will be covered and its side will be culled, but the cube's side will still be half-visible.
 In this case the engine leaves triangles of the whole side visible.
-In other words, sides are either fully culled, or not culled.
+In other words, sides are either fully culled, or not culled (this also happens in Minecraft).

 ![Screenshot of two models touching each other sharing a side with different shapes](images/mismatching_model_sides.webp)